 Parents Need to Know

-Parents need to know that this doggy adventure includes unexpected dramatic elements -- like Shane's fear that his fire-captain dad will die.
+Parents need to know that Firehouse Dog is a doggy adventure that includes unexpected dramatic elements -- like Shane's fear that his fire-captain dad will die.
 Known for ditching school and disobeying his father, Shane has behavioral and communication issues.
 He and his father also both deal with grieving the recent loss of a relative.
 A few fiery sequences may be too intense for very young kids, even though no one gets hurt.
-As for canine antics, Rex is so pampered that he's even set up with three female poodles waiting on a doggy bed.
+A boy is stuck in a burning house with an arsonist.
+Basic PG curses: "suck," "crap," "jerk," "stupid," "dumb," "hell," etc. As for canine antics, Rex is so pampered that he's even set up with three female poodles waiting on a doggy bed.
 But he doesn't indulge, instead running to help save people from a fire.

 What's the story?